arc-language/parser/README.md

 	// ExitExternFunctionDecl is called when exiting the externFunctionDecl production.
 	ExitExternFunctionDecl(c *ExternFunctionDeclContext)

+	// ExitExternParameterList is called when exiting the externParameterList production.
+	ExitExternParameterList(c *ExternParameterListContext)

 	// ExitFunctionDecl is called when exiting the functionDecl production.
 	ExitFunctionDecl(c *FunctionDeclContext)